Writing the Contributions/Lived Experience Essay

 Purpose: To show the committee how you would contribute to their college community, and to give you an opportunity to discuss aspects of your identity, particularly race and ethnicity, that aren’t addressed elsewhere in the application

-The Contributions/Lived Experience essay was created by colleges as a response to the 2023 Supreme Court ruling that ended affirmative action.
+The Contributions/Lived Experience essay was created by colleges after the 2023 Supreme Court ruling that ended affirmative action.
 In it, you’ll be asked to discuss how your lived experiences have shaped you into the person you are today, how you might contribute to a college community…or both!
 Here’s an example:

 Please describe what aspects of your life experiences, interests, and character would help you make a distinctive contribution as an undergraduate to Stanford University.
 (250 words)